 According to Google Search Central, there is only one HTTP response status code for a non-existent page, and this code is 404.

 But among other 4xx errors, there are 400 Bad Request, 401 Unauthorized, 403 Forbidden, 408 Request Timeout and 410 Gone.

 Another story is that very often, webmasters intentionally make a custom 404 page send a 200 status code when it should return 404.

 In that case, 200 status code indicates that the request has succeeded, but there is no result.
 That’s why serving up a 200 status code on the not found page to crawlers is not a good idea and can eventually lead to negative consequences:

 - 200 status code allows robots to scan and index the page if there are no other limitations;

 That’s why you need to monitor servers’ response codes.
-You can do it with the help of SE Ranking’s Website Audit tool.
+You can do it with the help of the SE Ranking tool for SEO website audit.